 As aging in place becomes more common for seniors, stair lifts are an increasingly popular assistive technology that can carry anyone up and down stairwells safely.
 Stair lifts – also known as chair lifts – are used by both seniors with growing mobility challenges, disabled persons, or those facing an injury who are living at home.

 These systems are motorized units that glide smoothly up and downstairs, by following a track that is mounted against one side of the stairwell.
 They are powered on via a button or switch when in use.

-Complete with seatbelts, sensors and even swiveling seats, stair lifts can help anyone travel through multi-level homes reliably and safely.
+Complete with seatbelts, sensors and even swiveling seats, stair lifts are home accessibility tools that can help anyone travel through multi-level homes reliably and safely.
 These lifts empower anyone who would usually need assistance making the trek with the gift of independence they otherwise may not have.

 If you are considering installing a chair lift system in your home, Modernize can help you understand your many options as well as what to ask a contractor before or during your project.

 There are a few different types of stair lifts you can choose from.
 The best type of stair lift system for you will depend on the structure of your home’s staircase, and whether you need the stair lift outdoors.
 Here’s a general overview of the three different types of stair lifts available:

 A home with a straight staircase is the easiest to accommodate a stair lift system.
 Straight stair lifts are the standard type, as they can use a standardized rail that fits the staircase seamlessly.